BestReviews is reader-supported and may earn an affiliate commission. Details

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

+Any ping-pong player knows that the game’s most important tool is the paddle.
 The paddle’s blade determines the power.
 The rubber determines the amount of spin the paddle can apply.
-The softness of the sponge depends on your playing style, whether aggressive or defensive.
+And the softness of the sponge depends on your playing style, whether aggressive or defensive.

 USA Table Tennis has very loose requirements for paddles, which are also called rackets.
 As long as the paddle is of even thickness, the blade and handle can be any shape or size.
 Despite this lack of specificity, most blades and handles are of similar shape and size, balancing surface area with weight so players can move and react quickly.